coderx400/sota-mapper/README.md

 - empty map file is now tolerated and handled correctly, this allows running the app with an empty map file and adding all items using the Add button and now (for real this time!) never having to manually enter any coordinates
+- fixed a bug with date/time parsing from log file entries which prevented it from working on a machine whose date/time locale was not compatible by default with the format used in the SotA log file

 2016.09.11, v1.3
 - added TopMost checkbox, checking it will attempt to keep the window on top